 - Astaxanthin (salmon, shrimp, krill, crab)

-Conclusion: Too little and too much vitamin A can be harmful.
+Conclusion: Too little or too much vitamin A can be harmful.
 Aim for a balanced diet rich in healthy carotenoids.
-If concerned you can measure your micronutrient levels and adjust you diet accordingly
+If you are concerned, you can measure your micronutrient levels and adjust your diet accordingly.